bsutton/pig_server/README.md

 Pigation is written in Dart and easy to install.

-Start by installing Dart on your raspberry PI.

-Once Dart is installed you can install PiGation.

-NOTE: you can run up a test system on any linux system as PiGation comes with a IO simulator that simply logs out any IO PIN changes when not run on a RiPi.
+NOTE: you can run up a test system on any Linux system as PiGation comes with an IO simulator that simply logs out any IO PIN changes when not run on a RiPi.

+# Installation

+## Release install (from pub.dev)

+These steps run on your Raspberry Pi.

 ```bash
 dart pub global activate pigation